grizzlei/libimu/README.md

  ![libimu-demo](meta/resources/libimu-demo.gif)

-_Disclaimer: I'm not an OpenGL expert, forgive me for using legacy api calls and other bad practices in `demo.c`._

 ### Building and using libimu
 Following commands will build and install libimu on your system.
 Then you can include it to your project using `#include <imu/imu.h>` and compile with linker flag `-limu`.